Free service - Available Monday to Friday from 9am until 7pm

 New technology such as heating control zones and smart thermostats have made heating the whole house with a heat pump a more viable option.
 There has been a growing trend towards a more whole house solution design in recent years, with larger units and more heating ducts being installed to cover the whole building.

 At what temperature is a heat pump no longer effective?

-You might think that in order for a heat pump to work the air outside needs to be hot but that is not how it works.
+You might think that in order for it to work the air outside needs to be hot but that is not how it works.
 Even very cold air stores heat.
 As we mentioned above, air that is -18˚ still contains about 85% of the heat of air at +25˚.
 A heat pump can remove this warmth from very cold air and turn it into hot air.

 In the UK, the temperature rarely drops below around -10˚.
 And with heat pumps being able to work until temperatures of -20˚, a heat pump is a good option for your home.
 However, at colder temperatures the heat pump becomes less efficient and has to work harder to heat your home, so think about where you position your pump units.